 It's best to start by offering your services to an established location manager, or location company, and gain

 experience that way.
 In the first instance, get a hold of a directory which lists location managers: in the UK

 These should be available from a public library, or clicking on the above links will take you to their web pages.

 Your local film commission should also be able to help: see our links page.

 You should prepare a concise, articulate Curriculum Vita that includes all your relevant qualifications, knowledge and experience.

-Make triple-sure there are no spelling or grammatical errors (the location manager's job consists of writing and faxing,
+Make triple-sure there are no spelling or grammatical errors (the location manager's job consists of emailing,

 frequently, to people whose willing co-operation is required).
 After writing a letter, or sending an e-mail,

 see if you can't get to visit the recipient; you will never get the job on the basis of your CV alone.